xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+2016.23  May 01, 2016
    -- bug (gil)   Fix Copy Row/Paste Row when vertically scrolled.
 Fixes #553.
    -- bug (gil)   Fix application losing focusing when closing a floating panel.
    -- enh (gil)   Reposition view when playback starts or loops so that play marker is visible.
 Fixes #550.
    -- enh (gil)   Paste modifications for how single effects paste in various situations.
 Fixes #549.
-2016.22  Apr 24, 2016
+   -- bug (dkulp) Add rename button to groups dialog.
+Fixes #548 -- bug (dkulp) Fix blur setting when clicking on effects.
+Fixes #547 -- bug (dkulp) Reset status bar and refresh previews on file close.
+Fixes #552 -- bug (dkulp) Only redirect the menu items that need redirecting 2016.22  Apr 24, 2016
    -- bug (gil)     Fix bug where SingleLine model wouldn't draw when set to
                        3 Channel RGB and controller on right.
 Fixes #525.